trippdavis/Pokedex-Day2/README.md

 render a template, instead of looking for `template.html.erb`, Rails will look for `template.json.jbuilder`.
 We'll see that soon!

+**Also**: the root url `localhost:3000` will be the home of our JS application.
+We have provided this controller and view for you.

 ## Phase 0A: JBuilder

 In `app/views/pokemon/` create three jbuilder files - one each for